vircadia/vircadia-docs-sphinx/docs/source/host/manage-assets.rst

 The Asset Server hosts files or assets that can either be added as-is to your domain or that are referenced by existing entities and scripts already in your domain.
 Your assets are 3D models, audio files for various sound effects, image files for textures and skyboxes, scripts, and more.

+You can host your content on the Asset Server, or use a cloud service such as DigitalOcean Spaces, Amazon S3, or Google Cloud Storage.

 .. contents:: On This Page
     :depth: 2